What is Parkour?

-Where is Parkour popular?
+Where is Parkour most popular?

 Parkour has now exploded around the world.
 Notable countries include the UK, North America, Denmark, Germany, France, Italy, UAE and Canada.

-Where to practice Parkour?
+Where can I practice Parkour?

 Anywhere.
 And are encouraged to use anything you can to create a challenge for yourself.
 There are places known around the world that have a dense collection of walls, rails and obstacles that lend themselves to more challenges, but essentially anywhere can be used for parkour.

-Which muscles does it use?
+Which Muscles does Parkour use?

 Parkour tries to balance the use of all muscle groups and attributes to overcome any challenge.
 If you are weaker in one particular area, that is the muscle group to focus upon.
 However, there is a general overuse of anterior (front) based muscle groups due to the nature of obstacles.
 This includes heavy use of quadriceps and hip flexors for jumping and pectorals, traps and biceps for climbing.